bioinformateachers/bioinformateachers.github.io/_posts/2023-03-12-entanglement.md

 So let’s say that we want to measure the state of the particle here on the Earth: according to quantum mechanics, until we measure it, the particle can be in either state 0 or state 1, with probability 50% (Schroedinger's cat: rings a bell?).
-When I measure it, I will know the particle on the earth is in state 0, and I also automatically know that the entangled particle in a far, far away galaxy is in state 1.
+When I measure it, I will know the particle on the earth is in state 0, and I also automatically know that the entangled particle in a far, far away galaxy is in state 1 (the wavefunction is said to be collapsed: we now have particles!).
 But this does not imply any exchange of information between the two particles, nor the two places.
 Any observer in the far, far away galaxy will have to measure its particle of the entangled pair to be able to know it's state, and this will be "1".